cnshingledecker/Dday/README.md

         - pip3 (version 20.0.2)
         - Installed using pip3: mpi4py

+### Note: the README on the 'main' branch may be helpful to read.

 #### Description of 2 Main Parts of the Project: (1) Generalization and (2) Parallelization